hppanpaliya/rock-buddy/README.md

       - In the root directory, run ‘npm run build’ and build the app
       - In the root directory, run the command ‘npm start’ to boot the react app

-   b) Access our hosted react app on heroku via https://rock-buddy.herokuapp.com/
+   b) Access the hosted react app on Vercel via [https://rock-buddy.vercel.app/](https://rock-buddy.vercel.app/)
       - You MUST have the API running locally when using this link
       - Disable experimental features in Chrome to avoid CORS errors